Der Rosenkavalier: Language

 In English translations, these dialects have been accounted for with varying degrees of rigor; the Chandos Highlights version, for example, uses only standard British English.

 Grainger's Ramble

-Percy Grainger wrote an elaborate and complex piano transcription of a theme from this opera.
-The Ramble on the Last Love Duet in Der Rosenkavalier is one of Grainger's more complex piano transcriptions, with many sumptuous ornamentations and harmonic twists and turns.
+Percy Grainger wrote an elaborate and complex piano transcription of a theme from Der Rosenkavalier.
+The Ramble on the Last Love Duet in Der Rosenkavalier is one of his more complex piano transcriptions, with many sumptuous ornamentations and harmonic twists and turns.